What Are the 10 Most Spoken Languages in the World?

 Sep 8, 2023By Rosie Lesso, MA Contemporary Art Theory, BA Fine Art

 Language is the foundation of all learning, a vital skill that we learn from a young age and carry with us for the rest of our lives.
-Meanwhile, learning a second, or even third, new language can be a powerful tool that opens up a wealth of new opportunities in far flung places, particularly in a world which is more globalized than ever before.
-Incredibly, studies suggest there are more than 7,000 different languages spoken by people all around the world.
-Of these thousands, only around 23 take up half of the world’s population.
-Of them all, these are the top 7 most spoken languages, according to 2023 analytical statistics.
+Meanwhile, learning a second, or even third, new language can be a powerful tool that opens up a wealth of new opportunities in far-flung places, particularly in a world that is more globalized than ever before.

 most spoken languages statistics

-Statistical evidence from 2023 revealing the top 10 most spoken languages around the world, with numbers including first and second language speakers.
+Statistical evidence from 2023 reveals the top 10 most spoken languages around the world, with numbers including first and second-language speakers.

 Get the latest articles delivered to your inbox